Mefiseru/CV/index.md

 - Effective and comprehensive communicator
 - Strong leadership and project design skills
 - Highly communicative and able to establish common ground with diverse individuals

 ---

-## Availability

-- Available for part-time work during the second part of the day
-- Open to remote work from home

----